Problem Statement

 To create a solution that truly fits user needs, I followed a structured design process — starting with real user inputs and gradually building toward testable ideas.

-To understand how users approach grocery shopping and health, I crafted a short Google Form survey, shared across social media and messaging platforms.
+To get a better and workable understanding of how users approach grocery shopping and health, I crafted a short Google Form survey, shared across social media and messaging platforms.
 Though the response count was modest, the data gave strong directional insights.
 It helped validate user habits, pain points, and their openness to healthier shopping nudges — and ultimately shaped the core product direction.

-The survey questions were framed to validate these assumptions and uncover real user behaviors and desires.
+The survey questions were framed to validate these assumptions and uncover real user behaviours and desires.
+Post this, I worked with ChatGPT to compile the data into survey insights.

-To ground the experience in real user needs, I created a persona based on early assumptions — then refined it after speaking to a user who closely fit the profile and volunteered for feedback.
+To ground the experience in real user needs, I created a persona based on the survey data collected.
+Then I worked towards refining it after speaking to a user who closely fit the profile and volunteered from the survey for feedback.

 Translating user needs and insights to into early usable design ideas.
 Keeping this in my mind I began writing down "How might we" statements to begin setting a clear path towards an idea that is currently very broad.